Templates

 • software warranties and disclaimers.

-You can also include support services: It also contains optional clauses to cover the provision of support services (e.g. support relating to installation, maintenance and fixing bugs/issues/errors) by the software supplier to the customer, if required.
+You can also include support services: The software licence agreement template also contains optional clauses to cover the provision of support services (e.g. support relating to installation, maintenance and fixing bugs/issues/errors) by the software supplier to the customer if required.

 Customised to meet your needs